 AIBA World Championships are widely regarded as being the pinnacle of professional boxing competition.
 Boxers must give their best when competing in these events, as the regulations in place to ensure fair play and competitive matches are strict.

 How many rounds are in a professional boxing match?

-Are there any strategies that can be used to maximize the length of a round?
+Are there any exceptions to the length of a round?